The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 Flipbook Animation

 This is one of the original techniques where each plot element is drawn on separate pages of a notebook.
-Once the drawing is finished, the pages turn quickly and create a “manual video” due to the quick frame change.
-In general, flipbook animation is an echo of a praxinoscope – a device for demonstrating moving pictures.
+Once the drawing is complete, the pages are flipped quickly to create a “manual video” due to the rapid frame change.
+In essence, flipbook animation is reminiscent of a praxinoscope – a device for demonstrating moving pictures.
+While flipbook animation may not be ideal for marketing directly, it excels in quick storytelling and entertainment for the target audience.
+For a deeper dive, here’s a video with plenty of great examples.

 Examples Of Flipbook Animation